 Here you can find useful information to support Year 11 students.

-Following Department for Education (DfE) guidance released to schools and colleges last week, the following aspects of the curriculum and assessment plan are particularly relevant to the Year 11 return to school:
+Following Department for Education (DfE) guidance released to schools and colleges, the following aspects of the curriculum and assessment plan are particularly relevant to Year 11:

 Our Key Stage 4 Assessment Strategy

 The school has designed a special curriculum to support students in their remaining weeks which will require full commitment and an outstanding attitude to learning in order that they achieve the Teacher Assessed Grades that we know they deserve.

 - Students will be assessed in a range of ways, dependent on what is most appropriate for a particular subject.
 This will include but not be limited to:

 - Short periods of teaching followed by assessments relevant to the taught content

 - Assessments devised and released by the exam boards to be used under the current circumstances

 - We will have the opportunity to use prior assessments such as mock exams, and previously awarded unit grades for vocational qualifications, to support teachers in making final grading decisions.
 However, in most cases our primary focus will be to ensure that students are supported to succeed in their forthcoming assessments, the results of which will form a significant portion of their final Teacher Assessed Grade.